Feature Description

 Policy Configuration

-3. In Policy Management, you can view the list of risk configuration items and also select rules to disable them.
+3. In Policy Management, you can view the list of check items and select check items to disable.

-4. Click the Target Configuration Item Name.
-A dialog box will display the risk impact and fixing suggestions for this configuration item, helping you understand it.
+4. Click the target check item name.
+A dialog box displays the risk damage and risk remediation recommendation for that check item, helping you understand it.

 Supported Cloud Products